60-Second Oreo Mug Cake

 • It's single-serve.
 No need to make a whole dessert when you have a sweet tooth.

-ingredients for oreo mug cake.
+ingredients for an oreo mug cake.

 • Want your mug cake to have an extra gooey texture?
 Omit the flour (trust me, it works!).